Doing a Smith Machine deadlift is a unique way to deadlift that you may never have tried before.

 Table of Contents

-- Can You Deadlift On A Smith Machine?
+- Is It Possible To Deadlift On A Smith Machine?
 (Variations Examined)

 - How To Safely Perform A Regular Smith Machine Deadlift

 - Smith Machine Deadlift Mistakes (Risks To Avoid)